 Coffee, much like surfing and beach dwelling, is a way of life in San Diego, California.
-The options are endless when it comes to deciding where to stop in the next time you’re hit with a sudden craving for caffeine, so we’ve narrowed it down for you.
+The options are endless when it comes to deciding where to stop in the next time you’re hit with a sudden craving for caffeine, so we’ve narrowed the seemingly infinite amount of San Diego cafés down for you.
 Here are ten of the best coffee shops in San Diego.

 10. Coffee & Tea Collective